 - Able to present their capstone on the first Friday in April of their second year

-The application includes a short form consisting of questions related to the student’s public service goals and financial need, and the ability to upload a cover letter and resume.
-An Application Review Committee made up of Clinton School faculty and former B.A.
-Rudolph Scholarship recipients conduct an initial review of all applications, followed by the B.A.
+The application includes a short form consisting of questions related to the student’s public service goals and financial need, as well as a cover letter resume, and letter of recommendation.
+An Application Review Committee made up of Clinton School Field Service Team members, former B.A.
+Rudolph Scholarship recipients, and Foundation champions will conduct an initial review of all applications, followed by the B.A.
 Rudolph Foundation’s Board of Directors’ selection of the final recipient.
 The following factors are considered during the review of applications:

 - Demonstrates financial need